UniversityOfHelsinkiCS/toskaboiler/README.md

 Please note that npm test doesn't do anything, this is intentional: testing framework is all up to you.
 I recommend looking into jest, ava and/or superbara.

 ### Github actions
 There's a bare bones github actions setup at .github/workflows.
-It pushes a docker image to `toska/{{ github.event.repository.name }}`.
+It pushes a docker image to
+`toska/{{ github.event.repository.name }}`.

+Docker username and password have to be stored as [Github secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).

 ## Issues with Toskaboiler